Phosphorylation

+The addition of a phosphate group to an amino acid (serine, threonine, tyrosine, or histidine) on a protein.

 Serine in an amino acid chain, before and after phosphorylation.

 In biochemistry, phosphorylation is described as the "transfer of a phosphate group" from a donor to an acceptor or the addition of a phosphate group to a molecule.
 A common phosphorylating agent (phosphate donor) is ATP and a common family of acceptor are alcohols: